e-miguel/Task-XMen/README.md

 4. Ensure that the website is accessible using your own domain name.
 5. Ensure secure communication to the site by enabling HTTPS.
 6. Store the web files in either your S3 bucket or GitHub repository.
 Your deployment script should be able to download the files from the chosen location. **Avoid using my script.**
-7. Create a story in Medium to document your work.
-This will help you build your portfolio.
+7. Publish your completed task on your preferred online publsihing platform such as Git Hub or Medium.

 ### Deployment Script